coloradorca/ToyProblems/README.md

 As of now, I'm completing these Problems on my local IDE and running the tests from the website they were taken from.

-## Where are these problems coming from
+## Where are these problems come from

 LeetCode